Franklin–Nashville campaign: Confederate

 Lt.
-Gen. John Bell Hood's Army of Tennessee, at 39,000 men, constituted the second-largest remaining army of the Confederacy, ranking in strength only after Gen. Robert E. Lee's Army of Northern Virginia.
+Gen. John B. Hood's Army of Tennessee, at 39,000 men, constituted the second-largest remaining army of the Confederacy, ranking in strength only after Gen. Robert E. Lee's Army of Northern Virginia.
 The army consisted of the corps of Maj.
 Gen. Benjamin F. Cheatham, Lt.
 Gen. Stephen D. Lee, and Lt.
 Gen. Alexander P. Stewart, and cavalry forces under Maj.
 Gen. Nathan Bedford Forrest.
 Confederate inspections produced after the fall of Atlanta, but before the start of the new campaign indicate that while the Confederate Army of Tennessee's soldiers were poorly clothed, they were well equipped with modern weapons.

 Union

 At the beginning of the campaign, Union forces designated the Military Division of the Mississippi were commanded by Sherman in Atlanta, but his personal involvement in the campaign lasted only until the end of October.
 Reporting to Sherman was the Army of the Cumberland under Maj.
 Gen. George H. Thomas (the "Rock of Chickamauga"), the force previously commanded by Maj.
 Gen. William S. Rosecrans.
 Thomas was the principal Union commander after Sherman's departure.
 Subordinate to him was the Army of the Ohio, commanded by Maj.
 Gen. John M. Schofield.
 It consisted of 34,000 men, made up of the IV Corps under Maj.
 Gen. David S. Stanley, the XXIII Corps under Brig.
 Gen. Jacob D. Cox, and a Cavalry Corps commanded by Maj.
 Gen. James H. Wilson.
 Thomas had an additional 26,000 men at Nashville and scattered around his department.